tommyettinger/spotvox/README.md

 recently that it could really use some better/more consistent color handling, as well as support for materials.

 # Notes

+Build a Graal Native Image exe by finding the GraalVM 24 bin folder and using its native-image:

+`native-image.cmd -cp picocli-4.7.7.jar --enable-native-access=ALL-UNNAMED -jar spotvox.jar`

+## Old Notes

 To build the native EXE, I drop spotvox.jar into `graalvm-env/`, run the appropriate Visual Studio variable setter (`vcvars64.bat`), then `build_native.bat`.
 This is all ByerN's work, big thanks!